AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 ## Step 0 : Checkout the Tutorial branch
-Before you do anything, make sure you have checked out the Tutorial branch.
-All the following steps assume you have checked out the Tutorial branch.
+Before you do anything, make sure you have checked out the TUTORIAL branch.
+If you have never used git, see [link here](#git_link) for a git tutorial.
+All the following steps assume you have checked out the TUTORIAL branch.
 This branch is has all the core TD code, but only has a minimal number of REST endpoints and SQLAlchmey models defined.
 It's main purpose is to provide a starting point for new people to dive into the code.

 ## Step 1 : Add a SQLAlchemy model